Graduate Teaching Assistant

 ✨Tip Number 4

-Familiarise yourself with the benefits offered, such as the flight reimbursement and accommodation support.
-Being knowledgeable about these perks can help you articulate why this position is appealing to you during discussions.
+Familiarise yourself with the benefits offered, such as the PGCE and QTS certification discounts.
+Being knowledgeable about these perks can show your enthusiasm for professional development during the interview.

 We think you need these skills to ace Graduate Teaching Assistant